Protests grip dozens of cities in response to George Floyd's death | Gephardt Daily

 Washington, D.C., police officers arrested five people, including one woman who allegedly climbed over a barrier.
 Local officials said multiple Secret Service officers sustained injuries.

-Officers deployed pepper spray int he crowd as they pushed against metal barriers and tried to remove them.
+Officers deployed pepper spray into the crowd as they pushed against metal barriers and tried to remove them.

 President Donald Trump condemned the protests outside the White House as having nothing to do with Floyd.
 He also praised the actions of the Secret Service.